-- Produce up to 475,000 gallons of wine per year; - Operate in approximately 87,292 square feet of buildings consisting of approximately 79,623 square feet of metal-framed, warehouse-type tank and barrel room buildings (of which 2,808 square feet would be winery accessory administrative and non-public/technical tasting room space) plus an approximately 7,669 square foot visitors' center with winery accessory uses that include administrative office, wine tasting rooms, and a commercial kitchen for preparation of food at smaller marketing events; - Have up to 75 on-site parking stalls and one loading area;

-- Operate daily between the hours of 8:00 a.m. and 6:00 p.m. (excluding harvest/crush season); - Employ up to 61 people consisting of the vineyard manager (existing), plus 30 full-time wine production employees, five seasonal day-time harvest employees, five seasonal night-time harvest employees, 15 full-time hospitality employees and five part-time hospitality employees; - Offer retail sales of wine and wine-related items pursuant to California Business and Professions Code Sections 23358, 23390 and 23396.5, on approximately 1.3 acres of areas along the banks of the irrigation pond, in landscaped and vineyard areas proximate to the visitors' center, and in landscaped and vineyard areas in and around the proposed visitor parking lot; - Offer wine tours & tastings by appointment (without food) for up to 400 guests per day, daily between the hours of 10:00 a.m. and 6:00 p.m.; - Include a wine marketing plan consisting of: - Dinnertime marketing events for up to 24 guests per event, up to three days a week (Friday, Saturday plus one other day), for no more than 14 events per month; - Lunchtime marketing events for up to 16 guests per event, on up to 15 days per month; - Large marketing events for up to 150 guests per event, up to eight days per year (no more than two events in any month), with catered food and portable restrooms; - Participation in Auction Napa Valley with an event on-site for up to 150 people, with catered food and portable restrooms; - Food prepared on-site for the lunchtime and dinnertime marketing events, with food service excluding menu options and meal service that would be more characteristic of a café or restaurant; - Marketing events starting no earlier than 10:00 a.m. and ending no later than 10:00 p.m., excluding clean-up for one additional hour after the end of each event, and with event start and end times scheduled such that guests do not arrive or depart between 4:00 p.m. and 6:00 p.m.; - Valet parking for any wine marketing event for which anticipated parking demand would exceed available on-site supply; and - Marketing events with no outdoor amplified sound.
+- Produce up to 475,000 gallons of wine per year; - Operate in approximately 87,292 square feet of buildings consisting of approximately 79,623 square feet of metal-framed, warehouse-type tank and barrel room buildings (of which 2,808 square feet would be winery accessory administrative and non-public/technical tasting room space) plus an approximately 7,669 square foot visitors' center with winery accessory uses that include administrative office, wine tasting rooms, and a commercial kitchen for preparation of food at smaller marketing events meals for winery staff; - Have up to 75 94 on-site parking stalls and one loading area; - Operate daily between the hours of 8:00 a.m. and 6:00 p.m. (excluding harvest/crush season); - Employ up to 61 people consisting of the vineyard manager (existing), plus 30 full-time wine production employees, five seasonal day-time harvest employees, five seasonal night-time harvest employees, 15 full-time hospitality employees and five part-time hospitality employees; - Offer retail sales of wine and wine-related items, as well as, on-site consumption of wine purchased at the winery pursuant to California Business and Professions Code Sections 23358, 23390 and 23396.5, on approximately 1.3 acres of areas along the banks of the irrigation pond, in landscaped and vineyard areas proximate to the visitors' center, and in landscaped and vineyard areas in and around the proposed visitor parking lot; - Offer wine tours & tastings by appointment (without food) for up to 400 150 guests per day on Mondays, Tuesdays and Wednesdays, and up to 300 guests per day on Thursdays, Fridays, Saturdays and Sundays, with tours & tastings offered daily between the hours of 10:00 a.m. and 6:00 p.m.; - Include a wine marketing plan consisting of: - Dinnertime marketing events for up to 24 guests per event, up to three days a week (Friday, Saturday plus one other day), for no more than 14 events per month; - Lunchtime marketing events for up to 16 guests per event, on up to 15 days per month; - Large marketing events for up to 150 guests per event, up to eight days per year (no more than two events in any month), with catered food and portable restrooms; - o Participation in Auction Napa Valley with an event on-site for up to 150 people, with catered food and portable restrooms; - Food prepared on-site off-site by a caterer for the lunchtime and dinnertime all marketing events, with food service excluding menu options and meal service that would be more characteristic of a café or restaurant; - Marketing events starting no earlier than 10:00 a.m. and ending no later than 10:00 p.m., excluding clean-up for one additional hour after the end of each event, and with event start and end times scheduled such that guests do not arrive or depart between 4:00 p.m. and 6:00 p.m.; - Valet parking for any wine marketing event for which anticipated parking demand would exceed available on-site supply; and - Marketing events with no outdoor amplified sound.

-As proposed, the combination of marketing event guests and tours & tastings visitors would not exceed 400 on any given day (i.e., the number of daily tours and tastings would be reduced by a number equal to the number of guests planned to attend a marketing event on that same day).
+As proposed, the combination of marketing event guests and tours & tastings visitors would not exceed 400-300 on any given day (i.e., the number of daily tours and tastings would be reduced by a number equal to the number of guests planned to attend a marketing event on that same day).